Skip to main content

 Summer 2026 internships:

-Judge Morrison is currently accepting applications from prospective judicial interns for Summer 2026.
+Judge Morrison is no longer accepting applications from prospective judicial interns for Summer 2026.

 Interns will work under the supervision of Judge Morrison’s three law clerks as well as Judge Morrison herself for certain assignments.
 Interns will be immersed in all aspects of the Court’s work and will likely observe and assist with trials and hearings in both criminal and civil cases.